-McCrossan Boys Ranch ensures the availability of a continuum of alternative placements to provide each student with a disability the opportunity for education in the Least Restrictive Environment.
+McCrossan Boys Ranch ensures the availability of a continuum of alternative placements to provide each student with a disability the opportunity for education in the Least Restrictive Environment in the settings of (1) regular educational program with modifications, (2) resource room (3) self contained setting.
 Any removal of a student with a disability from the regular education environment may occur only when the nature and severity of the child's needs dictate that education in regular classes, with the use of supplementary aids and services, cannot be achieved satisfactorily.